turingschool/backend-curriculum-site/module1/lessons/introduction_to_modules.markdown

 * 25 - Mixins

-### Hook
+### Introduction

-We're going to learn one simple tool that will teach us to do two completely different things in Ruby.
+We're going to learn about Modules, a simple tool that will teach us to do two completely different things in Ruby - namespacing and mixins.
 They are pretty awesome.

-### Opening

-This class is going to cover ruby modules, and how they are used to create namespaces, and provide us with mixins.

 ### Warm Up